Donald Trump's Real Estate Tycoon

 Donald Trump's Real Estate Tycoon is a business simulation game developed by RedCap and published by Activision Value.
 It was released for Microsoft Windows on November 7, 2002.
-It was later published in Europe by Xplosiv on September 3, 2004.
+It was later published in Europe by Empire Interactive under their Xplosiv banner on September 3, 2004.
 On October 20, 2004, Activision Value published a version of the game that was developed by Airborne Entertainment for J2ME and BREW-enabled mobile phones, as well as the N-Gage QD.
-It was named after the American businessman Donald Trump. who also provided his voice for both versions of the game.
+It is themed around the businessman Donald Trump, who provided his voice for both versions of the game.